CarvellScott/python_intensifies/README.md

 ## Requirements

-Pretty much Python3.5+ and pillow.
+Pretty much Python3.5+ and Pillow>=5.4.1.
 The setup.py should install it for you.

 ## Installation

-    $ pip install .
+    $ pip install python-intensifies

 ## Usage: